E.T. the Extra-Terrestrial: Other portrayals

 E.T.
 Adventure, a theme park ride based on the film and drawing inspiration from The Book of the Green Planet, debuted at Universal Studios Florida on June 7, 1990.
 The $40 million attraction features the title character saying goodbye to visitors by name, along with his home planet.
 In 1998, E.T. was licensed to appear in television public service announcements produced by the Progressive Corporation.
 The announcements featured his voice reminding drivers to "buckle up" their seat belts.
 Traffic signs depicting a stylized E.T. wearing one were installed on selected roads around the United States.
 The following year, British Telecommunications launched the "Stay in Touch" campaign, with him as the star of various advertisements.
 The campaign's slogan was "B.T. has E.T.", with "E.T." also taken to mean "extra technology".

 At Spielberg's suggestion, George Lucas included members of E.T.'s species as background characters in Star Wars: Episode I – The Phantom Menace.
 E.T. was one of the franchises featured in the 2015 crossover game Lego Dimensions.
 E.T. appears as one of the playable characters, and a world based on the film where players can receive side quests from the characters is available.
-During E.T.’s trailer in the sketch for the series known as Meet that Hero!, Supergirl explains his backstory and how they have many things in common, including being aliens that crashed down to Earth and how they both have superpowers that they use to help other people.
+During E.T.'s trailer in the sketch for the series known as Meet that Hero!, Supergirl explains his backstory and how they have many things in common, including being aliens that crashed down to Earth and how they both have superpowers that they use to help other people.
 In 2017, video game developer Zen Studios released a pinball adaptation as part of the Universal Classics add-on pack for the virtual pinball game Pinball FX 3.
 It features 3-D animated figures of Elliot, E.T. and his spacecraft.

-In the 2022 film Chip 'n Dale: Rescue Rangers, a character is shown watching a film called Batman vs. E.T., in which E.T. is shown meeting and fighting Batman.
-A billboard for Batman vs. E.T. was also shown in the film.

 Sequels

-Cancelled feature length sequel
+Cancelled sequel

 In July 1982, during the film's first theatrical run, Spielberg and Mathison wrote a treatment for a sequel to be titled E.T.
-II: Nocturnal Fears.
-It would have shown Elliott and his friends getting kidnapped by evil aliens, and attempting to contact E.T. for help.
+II: Nocturnal Fears, which would have shown Elliott and his friends getting kidnapped by evil aliens, and attempting to contact E.T. for help.
 Spielberg decided against pursuing it, feeling it "would do nothing but rob the original of its virginity.
 E.T. is not about going back to the planet".
-However, on June 28, 2022, Henry Thomas said that he hopes a feature-length sequel never gets made, but added "I guarantee you, there are a few men in a very big room now salivating and using their Abacus and slide rules to come up with some really, really big numbers."
+Spielberg also revealed in a January 2025 interview with Indiewire that he briefly considered adapting E.T.: The Book of the Green Planet into a film.
+He ultimately decided against it, believing that "it was better as a novel than I think it would have been as a film."
+In 2022, Henry Thomas said that he hopes a feature-length sequel never gets made, but added "I guarantee you, there are a few men in a very big room now salivating and using their abacus and slide rules to come up with some really, really big numbers."